 Being honest and transparent with your team members about business stability reminds them of their importance in the success of the organization.
 HR managers and leadership should take extra steps to keep employees informed on business plans.

-“Communicate to employees about business plans, future prospects, and business continuity and success metrics.
-Organizations need to ensure employees feel supported during crises and don’t have to worry or be overwhelmed with their job security and financial stability.
-When employees are confident in organizational offerings and can put their trust in organizations taking care of not just the employee, but also their families, the employee churn rate is reduced.” – Gargi Rajan, Head HR, Mercer | Mettl
+“Communicate to employees about business plans, future prospects, and business continuity and success metrics," says Gargi Rajan, Head of HR at Mercer | Mettl.
+"Organizations need to ensure employees feel supported during crises and don’t have to worry or be overwhelmed with their job security and financial stability.
+When employees are confident in organizational offerings and can put their trust in organizations taking care of not just the employee, but also their families, the employee churn rate is reduced.”

 One of the key ways to better manage and keep employees in the loop is to adopt modern HR technology.
 If you’re ready to explore your HRIS options, take a free interactive tour of GoCo to see how we can help!